section-engineering-education/engineering-education/articles/agora-cloud-screenshots/index.md

 - **Capture Interval**: The time interval between two successive screenshots in seconds.
 The minimum value is 5 and the maximum value is 3600.

 - **File Type**: The file format of the captured screenshots.
-At the time of writing this article, This field can only accept the `jpg` format.
+At the time of writing this article, this field can only accept the `jpg` format.
 You should pass it like `["jpg"]`.

 **Recording Config:**

 - **Max Idle Time**: The recorder automatically stops capturing screenshots and leaves the channel when there is no user in the channel after a period (in seconds) set by this parameter.
 The value range is from 5 to 2^32-1.

 - **Stream Types**: The type of media stream to record.
-Make sure you don't set Audio streams only (0) for capturing screenshots.
+Make sure you don't set audio streams only (0) for capturing screenshots.

   - **0**: Audio streams only.